nielskrijger/blog/posts/2014-01-18-multitenant-system-learnings.md

 Having worked on a couple of multi-tenant projects I thought I'd share my experiences with them.

-For those unfamiliar with multitenant systems; the idea is to have a single production platform servicing multiple clients (tenants) at the same time rather than setting up a new production platform for each one of them.
-Mulit-tenancy promises better economies of scale and simplify deployment at the expense of additional development complexity.
-When the application is being developed to run on (expensive) application servers and databases it makes sense to utilize them fully before scaling out.
-Not having to deploy your application for every customer will save money.
+A multitenant system services multiple clients (tenants) at the same time from a single production.
+This type of system avoids setting up and maintaining a different production environment for each new client.
+Multi-tenancy promises better economies of scale and simplify deployment at the expense of additional development complexity.

 The trade-off is development complexity.
 Here is a list of challenges you might face when implementing multi-tenancy: